PowerDNS/pdns/README.md

     $ make
     # make install

-This generates a PowerDNS Authoritative Server binary with no modules, except the bind backend, built in.
+This generates a PowerDNS Authoritative Server binary with no modules built in.

-When ./configure is run without --with-modules, the gmysql module is built-in by default and the pipe-backend is compiled for runtime loading.
+When `./configure` is run without `--with-modules`, the bind and gmysql module are built-in by default and the pipe-backend is compiled for runtime loading.

 To add multiple modules, try:

-    $ ./configure --with-modules="gmysql gpgsql"
+    $ ./configure --with-modules="bind gmysql gpgsql"

 See http://doc.powerdns.com/compiling-powerdns.html for more details.

 COMPILING THE RECURSOR
 ----------------------
-Either use ./configure --enable-recursor or explicitly do 'make pdns_recursor'.
-Releases are built by first running dist-recursor and compiling from the pdns-recursor-x.y subdirectory.
+Either use `./configure --enable-recursor` or explicitly do `make pdns_recursor`.
+Releases are built by first running `dist-recursor` and compiling from the `pdns-recursor-x.y` subdirectory.

 SOLARIS NOTES
 -------------
 You need gcc 3.x, preferably 3.2!
-The 'Sunpro' compiler is currently not supported (patches are welcome if not too intrusive).
+The "Sunpro" compiler is currently not supported (patches are welcome if not too intrusive).

 If you encounter problems with the Solaris make, gmake is advised.